-- (c) Requests for Review Board records containing information received from another agency, or records prepared jointly by the Review Board and other agencies, and that do not fall under category § 1410.10(a)(2) above, shall be treated as requests for Review Board records.
+(c) Requests for Review Board records containing information received from another agency, or records prepared jointly by the Review Board and other agencies, and that do not fall under category § 1410.10(a)(2) above, shall be treated as requests for Review Board records.
 The Designated FOIA Officer shall, however, coordinate with the appropriate official of the other agency.
-The notice of determination to the requester, in the event part or all of the record is recommended for denial by the other agency, shall cite the other agency Denying Officials as well as the Designated FOIA Officer if a denial by the Review Board is also involved. - (d) If a request does not reasonably describe the Review Board records sought, as provided in paragraph (b) of this section, the Review Board response shall specify the reasons why the request failed to meet those requirements and shall offer the requester the opportunity to confer with knowledgeable Review Board personnel in an attempt to restate the request.
-If additional information is needed from the requester to render the agency records reasonably described, any restated request submitted by the requester shall be treated as an initial request for purpose of calculating the time for response under § 1410.40.

-- (e) The Review Board will not be required to create new agency records, compile lists of selected items from its files, or create new statistical or other data. - (f) The Review Board staff may also respond to oral, unmarked, or generally stated requests for information and documents even though those requests do not comply with the provisions of this rule.
+The notice of determination to the requester, in the event part or all of the record is recommended for denial by the other agency, shall cite the other agency Denying Officials as well as the Designated FOIA Officer if a denial by the Review Board is also involved.

+- (d) If a request does not reasonably describe the Review Board records sought, as provided in paragraph (b) of this section, the Review Board response shall specify the reasons why the request failed to meet those requirements and shall offer the requester the opportunity to confer with knowledgeable Review Board personnel in an attempt to restate the request.
+If additional information is needed from the requester to render the agency records reasonably described, any restated request submitted by the requester shall be treated as an initial request for purpose of calculating the time for response under § 1410.40. - (e) The Review Board will not be required to create new agency records, compile lists of selected items from its files, or create new statistical or other data.
-§ 1410.30 Request for waiver or reduction of fees.

-(a) The Review Board shall collect fees for record requests made under § 1410.25 as provided in § 1410.35(b), unless the Review reduction request within five working days of the request coming into his or her possession.
+- (f) The Review Board staff may also respond to oral, unmarked, or generally stated requests for information and documents even though those requests do not comply with the provisions of this rule. - § 1410.30 Request for waiver or reduction of fees. - The Review Board shall collect fees for record requests made (a) under § 1410.25 as provided in § 1410.35(b), unless the Review Board grants a written request for a waiver or reduction of fees.
+The Designated FOIA Officer shall make a determination on a fee waiver or reduction request within five working days of the request coming into his or her possession.
 If the determination is made that the written request for a waiver or reduction of fees does not meet the requirements of this section, the Designated FOIA Officer shall inform the requester that the request for waiver or reduction of fees is being denied and set forth the appeal rights under § 1410.45.